top of page

 View of Paros island

-On the first day, when I arrived at the island in the afternoon, I had the time to settle in my room and go to the Marina of Naoussa to meet the contestants and see the sailboats.
-That's where I met the organizers, I explained to them what I was doing, and agreed on how I would move about on the next day during the race.
+On the first day, when I arrived at the island of Paros in the afternoon, I had the time to settle in my room and go to the Marina of Naoussa to meet the contestants and see the sailboats.
+That's where I met the organizers, I explained to them what I was doing, and agreed on how I would move about on the next day during the Kapetaneika race.
 A small speedboat would be at my disposal and would be able to move me along the boats or at various points that would be useful for me to take pictures from.
 From the very beginning, I was intrigued by a vessel whose crew was dressed in traditional outfits and I thought that I would prefer to be in this boat.
 So I hoped the next day I would find the way.
 In the afternoon I walked through the beautiful roads of Naoussa.
-There are so many nice places for food and drink, and I even thought that you could hardly find other places in the world along seasides as edgy and decorated with such good taste.
+There are so many nice places for food and drink, and I even thought that you could hardly find other places in the world along the seasides as edgy and decorated with such good taste.
 At least of the places, I have visited so far.
-Of all this, as I usually do, I was interested in a gentleman who sat at his front porch in one of the central squares.
+Of all this, as I usually do, I was interested in a gentleman who sat on his front porch in one of the central squares.
 I went near and met him.
 His name was Yiorgos Zoumis and his origin was from the island.
 We have briefly caught a conversation about life on the island, but also about how it has changed over time.
 Yiorgos invited me to his house and so I had the chance to see one of the traditional houses on the island.

 Yorgos Zoumis at his house, by photographer George Tatakis